 Trossachs Drive, Bath

-This wetroom shower makes use of the clever recess storage in the wall and also uses butts up to the the side of the bath allowing a neat layout and room for a large basin with unit.
+This wetroom makes a real statement with the dark wall tiles and furniture.
+The room includes a clever recess storage box in the shower wall.
+The tiled shower floor butts up to the the side of the bath allowing a space saving layout that leaves room to fit in a large basin with furniture underneath.

 Northend, Bath, Housing Development